 TB is treated with medicines.
 People with TB will have to take these medicines for many months to make sure all the TB germs are gone from their bodies.

 Despite better treatment, TB is still a very serious disease worldwide.
-It is estimated that one-third of the world's population is infected with TB.
+It is estimated that one-fourth of the world's population is infected with TB.
 Today, there are also strains of TB that are resistant to medicines.
 People who do not take their TB medicine regularly, or do not finish all of their medicine, are at risk for getting these strains.

 View the interactive map for more details.